temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 When you set the Workflow Type this way, the value of the `name` parameter does not have to start with an uppercase letter.

 A method annotated with `@WorkflowMethod` can have any number of parameters.
 We recommend passing a single parameter that contains all the input fields.
-This allows adding fields in a backward compatible manner.
+This allows adding fields in a backward-compatible manner.
+Note that all inputs should be serializable by the default Jackson JSON Payload Converter.

 A Workflow Type can be registered only once per Worker entity.
-If you try to register multiple Workflow implementations of the same type, you get an exception.
+If you define multiple Workflow implementations of the same type, you get an exception at the time of registration.

 ### `@QueryMethod`